djrusso/Dynamic-Optimization-Course/index.md

   * Infinite horizon discounted
   * Continuous-time discrete-state problems
   * Brief overview of average cost and indefinite horizon problems.
-* Problem specific ideas
+* Problem specific ideas and examples
   * Myopic policies in optimal stopping
   * Base-stock and (s,S) policies in inventory control
   * Linear policies in linear quadratic control
-  * Kalman filtering and certainty equivalent control
+  * Kalman filtering and certainty equivalence in LQR with partial observability
   * Interchange arguments and optimality of index policies in multi-armed bandits and control of queues.
 * Exact algorithms for problems with tractable state-spaces
   * Value Iterations